 Certain programs may have additional requirements.
 Please see the individual programs Goals and Objectives.
 A certificate of completion is awarded upon completion of the program.

-- Traditional 52 or 54-week program: Candidates who are U.S. citizens and enrolled in a U.S. Optometry School will be eligible to apply to our traditional 52 or 54-week program which begins on July 1 of the start year and ends on July 15 of the following academic year.
+- Traditional 54-week program: Candidates who are U.S. citizens and enrolled in a U.S. Optometry School will be eligible to apply to our traditional 54-week program which begins on July 1 of the start year and ends on July 15 of the following academic year.